ozdemre/RoboND---FollowMe/README.md

 Therefore, it has no ability to detect other objects such as cars, trees, dogs, buildings which might be needed for other segmentation requests or collision avoidance.
 For the simulator world this was not needed but for future improvements this is also something to consider.

 **Tensorflow Version:** For his project we used Tensorflow v1.2.1.
-However, there are significant changes on Tensorflow v.2 which is currently used one.
+However, there are significant changes on Tensorflow v2 which is currently used one.
 I had struggle to find the documentations for most of the functions we used as the links are outdated.
 As a future study I will try to grasp the changes on v2 and try to implement these steps again.

 **Overall:** Even though Neural Networks and Deep Learning was a completely new concept to me, I managed to build a well working network from scratch and experiment on the hyperparameter space within a few weeks thanks to well prepared and concise lessons & lab studies.
-In the future would like to work on this field more, however, I will finish the last lectures of Term-1 and move on to Term-2 for other cool projects!
+In the future I would like to work on this field more, however, I will finish the last lectures of Term-1 and move on to Term-2 for other cool projects!

-[image1]: ./misc/clustering.JPG
+[image1]: ./misc/FCN_Layout.jpg
 [image2]: ./misc/FCN1-Training%20Curve.jpg
 [image3]: ./misc/FCN1-Hero-Test-1.jpg
 [image4]: ./misc/FCN1-Hero-Test-2.jpg